ratchet-stpup/CinnamonTools/Applets/0dyseus@SysmonitorByOrcus/README.md

 - This applet uses Cinnamon's native settings system instead of an external library (gjs).
 - I added an option to use a custom command on applet click.
 - I added an option to set a custom width for each graph individually.
-- I added an option to align this applet tooltip text to the left. ¬¬
+- I added an option to align this applet tooltip text to the left.
+- Removed NetworkManager dependency.

 ## Compatibility